raspberrypi/noobs/README.md

 ### How to Format an SD card as FAT

 For <b>Windows</b> users, we recommend formatting your SD card using the SD Association's Formatting Tool, which can be downloaded from https://www.sdcard.org/downloads/formatter_4/ You will need to set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu to ensure that the entire SD card volume is formatted - not just a single partition.
-Please see screenshots at www.raspberrypi.org/downloads for help with this.
+For more detailed and beginner-friendly formatting instructions, please refer to http://www.raspberrypi.org/quick-start-guide.

 The SD Association's Formatting Tool is also available for <b>Mac</b> users although the default OSX Disk Utility is also capable of formatting the entire disk (select the SD card volume and choose "Erase" with "MS-DOS" format).

 For <b>Linux</b> users we recommend `gparted` (or the command line version `parted`).
+(Update: Norman Dunbar has written up the following formatting instructions for Linux users: http://qdosmsq.dunbar-it.co.uk/blog/2013/06/noobs-for-raspberry-pi/)

 ===